JavanXD/ha-package_deliveries/README.md

 ## Current Limitations / To-Dos

-- Is only able to parse Emails in **German language**
+- Is only able to parse Emails in **German language**.
-- Hermes, GLS and UPS notifications are missing
+- Hermes, GLS and UPS notifications are missing.
-- You need to have an account at those delivery services and need to have enabled that they notify you via email
+- You need to have an account at those delivery services and need to have enabled that they notify you via email.
-- Only supporting one email account at the time
+- Only supporting one email account at the time.

 ## Why a component for this?

-- Too many email notifications, missing oversight in email inbox
+- Too many email notifications, missing oversight in email inbox.
-- Multiple email notifications for the same parcel
+- Multiple email notifications for the same parcel.
-- Email notifications from both DHL and Amazon for the same parcel, which needed merging
+- Email notifications from both DHL and Amazon for the same parcel, which needed merging.
-- One single source of truth by parsing all relevant info and merging it into single entries per tracking number
+- One single source of truth by parsing all relevant info and merging it into single entries per tracking number.
-- One source of relevant delivery data for everyone in the household
+- One source of relevant delivery data for everyone in the household.

 ## Use-Cases in the Homeassistant Dashboard